 This document shows how to review a website with a custom domain name before the domain is publicly mapped to the web server.
-Lets assume your production/public website is at example.com.
-You would like to review the new version of the site using the example.com domain name but do not wish to have those changes seen by the general public.
+Lets assume your production/public website is at example.com

-This is accomplished by modifying the /etc/hosts file on your local computer to point the domain name to the IP Address of the development or staging web server you want to test.
-The /etc/hosts file contains a mappings of IP addresses to domain names that override what would normally be provided by DNS.
+file on your local computer to point the domain name to the IP Address of the development or staging web server you want to test.
+The /etc/hosts

 Editing your /etc/hosts file on a Mac

-If you’re using a Mac with macOS, to edit your /etc/hosts file, open a Terminal window and run the following command:
+If you’re using a Mac with macOS, to edit your /etc/hosts

 sudo nano /private/etc/hosts